-Enhanced Group Call (EGC) receive facilities are used by SOLAS Convention ships as well as ships not required to comply with the requirements of the SOLAS Convention, as amended.
-It should be noted that EGC receive facilities intended to meet SOLAS Convention requirements must comply with the IMO Recommendation on Performance Standards for Enhanced Group Call Equipment contained in resolution A.664(16), as amended.
+EGC receive facilities are used by SOLAS Convention ships as well as ships not required to comply with the requirements of the SOLAS Convention, as amended.
+It should be noted that EGC receive facilities intended to meet SOLAS Convention requirements must comply with the IMO Recommendation on Performance Standards for Enhanced Group Call Equipment contained in resolution A.664(16), as amended and the Amendments to the Revised Performance Standards for Enhanced Group Call (EGC) equipment in resolution MSC.431(98).

-The specific guidance given in this annex has been carefully coordinated to ensure that the automatic functions of the SafetyNET receiver work properly.
-Land Earth Stations providing Inmarsat C services for the GMDSS must comply with all relevant aspects of the Inmarsat C SDM, including provision of the EGC SafetyNET services.
+The specific guidance given in this annex has been carefully coordinated to ensure that the automatic functions of the SafetyNET receivers work properly.
+Land Earth Stations providing Inmarsat C services for the GMDSS must comply with all relevant aspects of the Inmarsat C Service Description Manual (SDM), including provision of the EGC SafetyNET services.